imthefounder/dao-governance-platform/README.md

   - The contract is based on the ERC20Upgradeable contract of the OpenZeppelin.
 - GovToken.sol
   - The smart contract functioning as the governance token of the community.
-  - The token is used to represent the voting power of the holder.
+  - The token is used to represent the voting power of the holder which is not transferable.
   - The contract is based on the ERC20 contract of the OpenZeppelin.
 - VotingPowerExchange.sol
   - The smart contract for the voting power exchange of the community.